 The special revenue fund accounts for revenue sources that are legally restricted to expenditures for specific purposes (not including expendable trusts or major capital projects).
-The District accounts for its food service activities in the special revenue fund.
+The District accounts for its food service activities and student/school activities in special revenue funds.

 The debt service funds account for the resources accumulated and payments made for principal and interest on long-term general obligation debt of governmental funds.
-The District maintains debt service funds for the 2012 and 2008 bond issues.